Research

 Working Papers

-1. Carbon Curse: As you extract so you will burn, with Kirat, Y., & Reisinezhad, A., submitted Journal of Environmental Economics and Management
+1. Carbon Curse: As you extract so you will burn, with Kirat, Y., & Reisinezhad, A., submitted Energy Economics

 The 'Carbon Curse' theory suggests that fossil fuel richness leads countries to have more carbon-intensive development trajectories than they would otherwise.
 Using causal inference for cross-country panel data spanning 1950-2018, we globally estimate the effect of giant oil and gas discoveries on carbon emissions.
 Our findings show the effect is sizable and persistent.
 Countries that discovered giant fossil fuel fields emit roughly 30% more pollution post-discovery than countries without these discoveries.
 This effect is stronger in developing countries and is substantial from the date of the first giant discovery.
 By exploiting the randomness of the timing of discoveries, we provide the first plausibly causal evidence in support of the 'Carbon Curse'.

-2. Shareholders and the Environment: A Meta-analysis, with Capelle-Blancard, G. & Scholtens, B., submitted Journal of Environmental Economics and Management
+2. Shareholders and the Environment: A Meta-analysis, with Capelle-Blancard, G. & Scholtens, B., submitted Journal of Economic Surveys

 Despite the growing interest in sustainable finance, concerns remain regarding investors' responsiveness to environmental issues.
 This paper aims to examine the reaction of shareholders to news concerning environmental events.
 Through a comprehensive meta-analysis of 132 empirical studies encompassing the period from 1959 to 2020, we extract and analyze 6,135 estimates of changes in market value following eco-harmful and eco-friendly events.
 Our findings reveal small and asymmetric responses from shareholders.
 Specifically, we observe a statistically significant yet modest decrease in market value following negative news, while positive news fails to have a significant impact.
 Moreover, our analysis highlights that investor response is triggered by accidents, environmental regulation, or corporate environmental practices.
 These results contribute to our understanding of the dynamics between shareholders and environmental events, shedding light on the need for further examination of investor behavior in sustainable finance.